jeong0449/FluidArdule/docs/installation.md

 This design avoids adding a complex on-device network setup system and keeps the runtime environment lightweight and predictable.

-This guide assumes the default Raspberry Pi OS user account `pi`.
+This guide assumes the Raspberry Pi OS user account `pi` and the hostname `Fluidule`, as configured for the Fluid Ardule reference system.

 #### Environment (reference system)